flyway/flywaydb.org/documentation/database/sqlserver.md

 - For Active Directory With Password set `authentication=ActiveDirectoryPassword`
   - e.g: <code>jdbc:sqlserver://<i>host</i>:<i>port</i>;databaseName=<i>database</i>;authentication=ActiveDirectoryPassword</code>
   - You must also supply a username and password with Flyway's `user` and `password` configuration options

-**Note:** You may also need to add ADAL4J and its dependencies to your classpath.
-See [the ADAL4J GitHub page](https://github.com/AzureAD/azure-activedirectory-library-for-java).

 [The Microsoft documentation has more details about how these work with JDBC URLs](https://docs.microsoft.com/en-us/sql/connect/jdbc/connecting-using-azure-active-directory-authentication?view=sql-server-ver15).